pbyrne84/pbyrne84.github.io/FriendlyAutomatedTestingForEngineers.md

 in Scala just use tightened errors with **Either**, it is in the signature and errors are what make our live unhappy.

 An Exception is just a minor ratio of an outcome.
 Nothing special.
-If it involves networking, it will go wrong at some point, in production where you cannot see what it is doing.
+If it involves networking, it will go wrong at some point, in production where you cannot see what it is doing so add that logging so you can reproduce locally.

 ### Failure should be clear
 We only really notice tests when we have to need to change them or when they fail.
 Tests can be fragile <https://www.everydayunittesting.com/2022/05/the-truth-about-fragile-tests.html>, our hubris can infect tests like it can infect our code.
 It is